Connecting Across the Big Sky

-Provider participation in this project is critical to accurately conveying the status of broadband service and availability in Montana.
-The program will continue to work with providers to collect the most accurate data available.
+Provider participation in this project was critical to accurately conveying the status of broadband service and availability in Montana.

-The program typically asks a provider for the following types of data or information:
+The program typically asked a provider for the following types of data or information:

-When we have not been able to get detailed information from providers of their service areas that can be mapped at the census block level we start by modeling coverage based on know infrastructure points.
-The mapping process uses infrastructure points (central offices, remote terminals, wireless towers and antenna locations, middle mile and backhaul), cable franchise areas, and anchor institution addresses.
-Coverage models are derived dynamically from this infrastructure based on geoprocessing techniques specific to each broadband technology.
+When we were not able to get detailed information from providers of their service areas that could be mapped at the census block level, we started by modeling coverage based on known infrastructure points.
+The mapping process used infrastructure points (central offices, remote terminals, wireless towers and antenna locations, middle mile and backhaul), cable franchise areas, and anchor institution addresses.
+Coverage models were derived dynamically from this infrastructure based on geoprocessing techniques specific to each broadband technology.
 Examples of the techniques include developing propagation models using the Longley-Rice model for wireless coverage and using infrastructure points in conjunction with the road network to predict the area served for DSL coverage.

 Putting the Information to Use

-Using this information a variety of manual mapping techniques are used to compile the information into standardized mapping databases for use in the project.
-These techniques include hand compellation, tracing and digitizing, and extract, transform, load (ETL).
+Using this information, a variety of manual mapping techniques were used to compile the information into standardized mapping databases for use in the project.
+These techniques included hand compellation, tracing and digitizing, and extract, transform, load (ETL).

-Montana has developed an extensive system for quality assurance and to quantify "validated" data for the purpose of determining what is suitable for delivery to NTIA.
-Using reliability and validity codes, together with completeness checks, we track which data elements are complete or still in process of refinement.
-Infrastructure is compared to public data, independent measurements, and telecommunications provider submittals at varying levels of geography.
-As more data is obtained from providers and systematically checked against infrastructure points, the reliability and validity progress from 1 (not validated or reliable) to 10 (validated and reliable) is recorded.
-Completeness is primarily dependent on provider input, and can be supplemented in many instances with independent measurements.
-The process is iterative.
-Our validation methods provides the ability to use general information and iteratively cross check and improve the mapping information as more accurate data is obtained.
+Montana developed an extensive system for quality assurance and for quantifying "validated" data for the purpose of determining what is suitable for delivery to NTIA.
+Using reliability and validity codes, together with completeness checks, we tracked which data elements were complete or still in process of refinement.
+Infrastructure was compared to public data, independent measurements, and telecommunications provider submittals at varying levels of geography.
+As more data was obtained from providers and systematically checked against infrastructure points, the reliability and validity progressed from 1 (not validated or reliable) to 10 (validated and reliable) and was recorded.
+Completeness was primarily dependent on provider input, and could be supplemented in many instances with independent measurements.
+The process was iterative.
+Our validation methods provided the ability to use general information and iteratively cross check and improve the mapping information as more accurate data was obtained.

-Montana has developed a very robust operational data model to support our broadband mapping efforts.
-This data model allows us to store data at a high degree of granularity and to derive a variety of output data products from the mapping database.
-Our operational model can support any reasonable modifications to NTIA requirements over the expected 5-year life of this project.
+Montana had developed a very robust operational data model to support our broadband mapping efforts.
+This data model allowed us to store data at a high degree of granularity and to derive a variety of output data products from the mapping database.
+Our operational model could support any reasonable modifications to NTIA requirements over the five-year life of this project.

-Montana has also implemented two very innovative and aggressive independent verification methods that we use to support mapping and quality assurance.
-The first method is a broadband speed test application and web site.
-The speed test web site has resulted in over 12,000 tests for Montana.
-The test integrates an a standard web speed test into a full application that validates users address, segregates general public and anchor institution tests, and performs a reverse "whois" lookup to validate provider information.
-The speed test can be viewed at http://mtbroadband.org OR click on the speed test link.
+Montana had also implemented two very innovative and aggressive independent verification methods that we used to support mapping and quality assurance.
+The first method was a broadband speed test application and web site.
+The speed test web site resulted in over 12,000 tests for Montana.
+The test integrated a standard web speed test into a full application that validated users address, segregated general public and anchor institution tests, and performed a reverse "whois" lookup to validate provider information.